 Autologous Condition Serum (ACS) and Orthokine Therapy

-Orthokine Therapy involves the stimulation of your white cells and platelets to produce anti-inflammatory cytokines and growth factors.
+Orthokine Therapy involves the stimulation of your white blood cells and platelets to produce anti-inflammatory proteins and growth factors.
 Successfully used in Germany for over ten years, this therapy consists of collecting your blood, incubating it overnight and centrifugation.
-Typically, this will produce six cytokine-rich serum samples that are stored in a medical grade freezer (<21°C).
+Typically, this will produce six growth factor-rich serum injections that are stored in a medical grade freezer (<21°C).
 This is a natural therapy, and nothing is added to your blood.
 Both cytokines and growth factors are essential in the healing of injuries and in helping the management of arthritis.

 Osteoarthritis is considered an inflammatory condition involving pro-inflammatory proteins circulating within the joint, eroding the hyaline cartilage covering the joint surfaces.
-Laboratory studies have shown that a patient’s blood treated using the orthokine technique produces a crucial anti-inflammatory cytokine, called IL-1Ra, amongst others.
-These anti-inflammatory agents are then injected into the joint neutralizing the inflammation and restore the normal joint homeostasis.
+Laboratory studies have shown that a patient’s blood treated using the orthokine technique produces crucial anti-inflammatory proteins, called IL-1Ra, amongst others.
+These anti-inflammatory growth factors are then injected into the joint neutralizing the inflammation and restore the normal joint homeostasis.
 As a result, there is often a reduction in pain and improvement in joint function.
 Furthermore, there are fewer pro-inflammatory proteins to erode the joint surface and cause osteoarthritis.

 How does Orthokine/Supakine Therapy Work?

 What Orthokine / ACS Therapy does is help your body over-produce chemicals that shift the balance in favour of anti-inflammatory proteins.The most important of these is Interleukin 1 Receptor antagonist (IL-1Ra).
 It is a ‘protective’ protein that blocks inflammatory proteins in our joints, the effect of which is to provide relief of pain and inflammation.